COMPASS: Robust Feature Conformal Prediction for Medical Segmentation Metrics: Discussion

-Finally, \textbf{COMPASS is naturally applicable to various segmentation architectures.} We also present the interval lengths and coverage for SegResNet~\cite{myronenko20183d} in Appendix~\ref{app:additionaltables}.
+Finally, \textbf{COMPASS is naturally applicable to various segmentation architectures.} We also present the interval lengths and coverage for SegResNet~\citep{myronenko20183d} in Appendix~\ref{app:additionaltables}.
 COMPASS produces the most efficient interval lengths on the majority of datasets across $\alpha=\{0.05, 0.1,0.15\}$ for SegResNet.

 \paragraph{Limitations.} COMPASS's performance is fundamentally dependent on the quality of the pre-trained model's representations.
-Our framework presupposes that the model has learned an inductive bias where the chosen feature space has a reasonably monotonic and sensitive control over the downstream metric.
+Our practical algorithm implementation presupposes that the model has learned an inductive bias where the chosen feature space has a reasonably monotonic and sensitive control over the downstream metric.
 If the features are poorly aligned with the metric, the resulting perturbation direction may be inefficient or non-monotonic, leading to wide or invalid intervals.
-Furthermore, as mentioned in prior work~\cite{lambert2024robust}, WCP with feature or jacobian weights, is effective for moderate distribution shifts where the calibration and test distributions have significant overlap in the feature space.
+If so, we recommend using the full discretized sweep across the perturbation range to find the minimum and maximum values.
+Furthermore, as mentioned in prior work~\citep{lambert2024robust}, WCP with feature or jacobian weights, is effective for moderate distribution shifts where the calibration and test distributions have significant overlap in the feature space.
 However, for large shifts, the estimated weights may be inaccurate, which can compromise the validity of the final interval.